24 Hours Away From Having Brain Surgery

 I will officially be on the other side of what has been the most testing, exhausting, eye opening, humbling and life changing experiences.
 It has been so many things that I honestly can’t work out whether I’m excited or nervous or perhaps a bit of both.
 Maybe even a little nostalgic at closing the doors on a chapter that has had such an uncontrollable but welcomed change on me, with no idea of what the next one will bring.
 But whilst I’m not 100% sure how I’m feeling right now, I do know that after months of sleepless nights, I am quite looking forward to the 5 hours they suspect it will take.

-I can’t post this on social media just yet because still so many of my family and friends are unaware that I am about to do this.
+I can’t post this on social media just yet because so many of my family and friends are still unaware that I am about to have brain surgery.
 But I started this blog because I understand it will come as a surprise to a lot of people when the news is out, and aside from giving me something productive to do whilst I recover, it also means I can share my updates with anyone that wants to know, without letting them consume my daily conversations.

 I can’t really remember why I even chose to keep it as secret as possible now.
 Maybe because it felt like such a defining moment when I was told I would need surgery.
 It was inescapable and all-consuming and I feared it would become part of my identity if I admitted it.
 Hiding it as best as I could felt like the only little bit of this I could really control and I was almost proving to myself that it wasn’t changing me if others couldn’t guess it was going on.